A topic from the subject of Standardization in Chemistry.

 2. Calibration:

 Calibration involves using reference materials to establish the relationship between instrument response and analyte concentration.
-It ensures that instruments are measuring values within a defined range.
+It ensures that instruments are measuring values within a defined range and minimizes systematic errors.

 3. Quality Control: